andreas-ka/explore-sthlm-react-frontend/README.md

 The ones who are not planning an event and are here to found one to attend or get inspired can easily navigate the website, click attend on events and later found them in the calendar.
 Sort events by categorys and easy found out details about each event.

 ### Site owner goal
 As the site owner i thought i would be fun and a great way to see whats happening in my city.
 Deliver a way for people to reach out easily when they are planning an event.
+All mayor sites only contains bigger events, my hopes for this page is to let people share smaller things, your friendly neighborhood flea sale and so on.

 ---